rixiobarrios/mergeConflicts/readme.md

 **Both Students (pair program on one computer)**

-- Check out a new feature branch and create a Hello component.
-It should take the users' name, and return `Hello {name}`.
+- Create a new feature branch and create a Hello component.
+It should return `Hello` in a h1 element.
 Keep it simple!

 - Commit your changes and push them to the remote repo using this command `git push origin <branch name>`.
 Open a pull request on Github to merge the